gloriapul/hobby_sprout/context/src/concepts/MilestoneTracker/MilestoneTrackerConcept.ts/steps/file.e74b13ba.md

 type User = ID;
 type Goal = ID; // ID for a specific goal document type Step = ID; // ID for a specific step document

 /**
- * Interface for LLM Service, to allow dependency injection for testing.
- * This allows us to substitute a mock service during tests.
- */
-export interface LLMService {
-  generateText(prompt: string): Promise<string>;
-}

-/**
  * Interface for a Goal document in MongoDB.